PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 PrestaShop is a Open Source Project that is being built with the idea that people will use it as a foundation to build their own project.
 Some will use it as a CMS and extend it with modules and themes.
 Some will use it as a shop system and customize parts of the e-commerce process.
 Some will even use it for either its Front-Office or Back-Office but handle the other part in another system, like an ERP or a headless CMS, and manage the communication between the two systems through API calls.
 So we have "external code" that uses PrestaShop "internal code" (the Core).

 All of these people will use code and logic that is written inside the software.
+For exammple, very often modules build URLs using function `Link::getModuleLink()`.

 However, as time passes, new versions of the software are released and this code and logic are changed to be improved, upgraded, made faster or more secure.
 When, from one version to another, the code changes in a way that breaks the "external code" that has been built around it, this is a Breaking Change.

 Here is a very simple example: